NordVPN vs Surfshark for UK users: Hulu availability and lawful alternatives

 Buy NordVPN if you care more about a stable result than squeezing maximum value from one subscription.
 It is the cleaner recommendation for people who mainly want Hulu, do not want to think about connection limits much, and especially for users who keep fighting proxy-style errors on Hulu Live TV.
 It also fits people who already use the VPN for BBC iPlayer, Netflix, or Amazon Prime Video and want one provider to stay dependable across streaming services.

 Buy Surfshark if your household is the main story.
-Unlimited connections is not a marketing decoration here — it genuinely changes the value equation when TVs, tablets, laptops, and phones all compete for access.
+Unlimited connections is not a marketing decoration here - it genuinely changes the value equation when TVs, tablets, laptops, and phones all compete for access.
 Surfshark also makes more sense if you are balancing Hulu with broader daily needs like public Wi‑Fi protection, mobile app usage, or mixed-device travel.
-In practice, the family who wants “one plan for everything” will often be happier with Surfshark than with a narrower specialist.
+The family who wants “one plan for everything” will often be happier with Surfshark than with a narrower specialist.

 FAQ